 Pest monitoring Pry open buds at the time of bud break and look for larvae.
 Treat when you reach a 5% infestation level of buds checked.
-Compare with similar pests such as leafroller and eyespotted budmoth.
+Compare with similar moth pests that may also be present as larvae in buds early in the season such as filbert leafroller, obliquebanded leafroller and eyespotted budmoth.

 Management-chemical control: HOME USE

 - Bacillus thuringiensis var. kurstaki-Some formulations are OMRI-listed for organic use.

 - Bacillus thuringiensis var. kurstaki-See label for rates.
 PHI 0 days.
 Apply with spreader-sticker.
 Some formulations are OMRI-listed for organic use.

 - carbaryl (Sevin XLR Plus) at 2 to 5 quarts/A. 4F and 80S formulations are also available.
 PHI 14 days.
 REI 12 hr.
 Extremely toxic to aquatic invertebrates and bees.

 - diflubenzuron (Dimilin 2L) at 12 to 16 fl oz/A. PHI 28 days.
 REI 12 hr.
 Extremely toxic to aquatic invertebrates.
 Do not apply within 25 ft of bodies of water.